davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 ## __Logistic Regression__

-Logistic regression is supervised machine learning algorithm used for classification, which is has it's roots in linear regression.
+Logistic regression is a supervised machine learning algorithm used for classification, which has its roots in linear regression.

 When used to solve NLP tasks, it estimates $$p( y\mid x)$$ by extracting features from the input text and combining them linearly i.e., multiplying each feature by a weight and then adding them up, and then applying the exponential function to this linear combination: